Steps to Creating a Customer Journey Map

 - Emotional Drivers: What fears, hopes, or values influence their decisions.

-For example, when I was mapping for a learning platform, one of my personas was: “Priya, a 28-year-old marketing manager who wants to learn AI tools to stay ahead in her career but struggles to find time and affordable options.”
+For example, here’s a hypothetical persona I might build when mapping for a learning platform: “Priya, a 28-year-old marketing manager who wants to learn AI tools to stay ahead in her career but struggles to find time and affordable options.”

-Having Priya in mind helped me design experiences that spoke directly to her, from awareness to retention.
+Having Priya in mind helps design experiences that speak directly to her, from awareness to retention.

 If you want to see how emotions and motivations play a role throughout the journey, revisit Customer Journey Map vs Buyer Journey Map.